ccy7701/pf-visualiser/docs/spec-coh-projection.md

 * contribution-specific percentage or fixed amount inputs
 * automatic statutory amount resolution against the schedule's gross salary
 * adding, editing, and removing contribution rows
+* automatic selection of the first unused contribution type when Add is pressed
+* disabling Add when all six contribution types are present
+* a required name in the UI for Custom contributions

+Salary schedule summary cards show a faint divider before their contribution rows and always label calculated take-home salary as `Net`; SOCSO L24 does not alter that label.

 ### 3.10 Projection Output